MrZMN/FuzzyKey/fuzzy extractors/Hamming distance metric/code-offset construction/README.md

 Based on the paper 'FUZZY EXTRACTORS: HOW TO GENERATE STRONG KEYS FROM BIOMETRICS AND OTHER NOISY DATA' by DODIS, etc. (2008 edited version)

 ### Assumptions
-We could measure the PS, then generate a uniformly distirbuted random hundred-bit string from the PS measurements.
+We could measure the PS, then generate a random hundred-bit string from the PS measurements.

 ### Protocol Description